sheetazita/Good-Words/README.md

 Backend data for the Bible verses and the gift suggestions will be hard coded using Ruby on Rails, that will takes me some times.
 The gift suggestions are relevant to the Bible verse each time the user click the generate button, so it takes time for me to figure out ways to build such function.

 ## MVP
+* A greeting message to user once they log in.
-Users will be able to register account, log in in order to see gift suggestions and create, revise, or delete their own one.
-Users will be able to generate encouraging, inspiring Bible verse from a button without having to register or log in an account.
+* Users will be able to register account, log in in order to see gift suggestions and create, revise, or delete their own one.
+* Users will be able to generate encouraging, inspiring Bible verse from a button without having to register or log in an account.

 ## Post MVP
 * Background picture will be auto-change depends on the current weather of the built-in calendar.